 After an indulgent meal with a full raw bar, papaya and peanut crab rolls, savory tarte tatin, and beef jardinière, the newlyweds cut into a dramatic six-tiered cake decorated with baby's breath, and filled with vanilla buttercream and Nutella.
 After the band played, DJ Donna D'Cruz took over, playing a special set for the bride and groom.

 The couple had a special plan for their Tuscan honeymoon: They invited their families to join them at a villa in the hills of Chianti!
 "It was a wonderful way to keep the party going," Maggie says.

 Ceremony & Reception Venue: New York Public Library || Wedding Planner: Colin Cowie Celebrations || Event Production: Empire Entertainment || Bride's Wedding Dress: Selia Yang || Hairpiece: House 112 || Shoes: Badgley Mischka || Hair & Makeup: Once Upon a Bride || Bridesmaids' Dresses: Amsale, from Bella Bridesmaids || Groom's Attire: Yves Saint Laurent || Groomsmen's Attire: The Black Tux || Wedding Bands: Tiffany & Co. || Invitations & Paper Goods: Alpine Creative Group || Music: Lisa Liu Strings, Todd Londagin, Eturnity Band, DJ David Chang, Donna D'Cruz || Lighting: L & M Sound and Light || Catering & Cake: Abigail Kirsch || Ice Sculptures: Okamoto Studio || Rentals: Party Rental Ltd.

-Did you love this wedding?
-Then check out another couple's Central Park elopement in the video below.
+Searching for more New York City inspiration?
+Then check out another couple's formal wedding in the video below.